FaustoRossi/ne/README.md

 For icons I integrated React-icons library, and for the loader components, react-loader-spinner.

-As for the Api calls, I used Axios, which requests for TV or Movie Titles.
+As for the Api calls, I used Axios, which makes requests to TV or Movie Titles.

 I tried to keep it simple, to not over do it since those were the instructions, and to recreate as much as I could from the given picture.